dancercasey/getlexaicoin/README.md

 - Issuer wallet remains unlocked to preserve flexibility, but supply is fixed
 - Asset visibility confirmed via TOML, DNS, and StellarExpert-

+🔒 Market Release Policy
+LEX Coin enforces symbolic scarcity through strategic market releases—not scheduled unlocks.
+No cliffs.
+No dilution cycles.
+No escrow games.

+No scheduled unlocks: LEX will never follow cliff or linear vesting models.

+Market releases only: Tokens are released based on real-time market conditions and validator optics.

+Scarcity preserved: Every release is sequenced to avoid flooding the market or distorting price.

+Governance-first optics: All releases are logged publicly for auditability and validator-grade clarity.

+“Unlike XRP’s monthly unlocks, LEX enforces symbolic purity through disciplined, market-aware issuance.
+No hype.
+Just legacy.”

 ---

 ### 📁 StellarTerm Directory Submission